Agent skill for v3-security-architect - invoke with $agent-v3-security-architect

 22%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads more like a project charter or planning document than an actionable skill for Claude.
-While it contains some useful concrete code patterns (path sanitization, command execution safety), the majority of content is project management overhead (timelines, coordination notes, success metrics, checklists) that doesn't help Claude execute security tasks.
-The lack of a clear workflow with validation steps is a critical gap for security-sensitive operations.
+This skill reads more like a project plan or requirements document than an actionable skill for Claude.
+While it contains some useful concrete code patterns (path sanitization, safe command execution), the majority of content is project management overhead (timelines, coordination notes, success metrics, checklists) that doesn't help Claude execute tasks.
+Critical security operations lack validation workflows and feedback loops.

 Suggestions